 Privacy notice

-Updated on 29 May 2023
+Updated on 11 December 2023

-This privacy notice sets out how the University of Dundee collects, uses and protects any information that you give us during the course of submitting an application for study at the University of Dundee, the subsequent processing and assessment of your application and, if successful in being offered a place, managing the process of your admission.
+This privacy notice sets out how the University of Dundee collects, uses, shares and protects any information that you give us during the course of submitting an application for study at the University of Dundee, the subsequent processing and assessment of your application and, if successful in being offered a place, managing the process of your admission.

 How we use your information

-Your personal data is used to:
+Your personal data is used for the following purposes:

 Contact methods include sending you messages by email or SMS or through your social media channels (where you initiate contact with us using them).
 We will also telephone you where appropriate.

-If you are successful in securing a place with the University, your personal data forms the basis of your student record (see separate privacy notice for students).
+If you are successful in securing a place with the University, your personal data forms the basis of your student record (see the University’s separate privacy notice for students).
 We will use your information to invite you to apply for a place in University accommodation and send you pre-enrolment information from the University.
 We will also pass your contact information to Dundee University Students’ Association (DUSA) so that they can send you information on the support, facilities and social events available to you from them during your time as a student in Dundee.

 The University makes certain statutory disclosures of information, for example to the Higher Education Statistics Agency (HESA) and the funding councils.
 Your data will be used for those purposes.